 Some birth control pills can also cause depression or mood swings.

 Illegal drugs like marijuana, LSD, Ecstasy (aka MDMA or “Molly”), cocaine, heroin, and meth can cause depression.
 These drugs affect the mind directly, and depression can happen while using the drug, during the crash after the drug wears off, or while the individual is craving his next hit.
 During these times is when it is very easy to end up with addiction and depression.

 There are other drugs which cause depression.
 Again, this is a very short list of medications which list depression as a side effect.
 It is important to understand what effect drugs can have on you specifically and be on the watch for symptoms of depression.

 Knowing what is causing depression can help you make the changes in your life which will solve this issue.
 Of course, refraining from the use of harmful drugs is the primary first step.
 Some drugs, like heart medications, may be necessary for you medically, but understanding their effects is still vital.
 Self-medicating depression with alcohol or any other substance is a sure way to progress to addiction and depression at the same time.

 Why Drug Withdrawal Causes Depression

 When abusing drugs, the “goal” is to cause the brain to flood with a chemical that makes the individual feel extreme pleasure.
 Drugs which create this high also cause a crash when the drug wears off.
 This crash can make one feel depressed.

 When the brain is flooded with pleasure chemicals (neurotransmitters like dopamine or endorphins), the user experiences an artificially-induced euphoria.
 Therefore, when the flood recedes, the brain is drained of these pleasure chemicals.
 The brain and body are exhausted and take a break from providing this stimulus.
 The opposite of this pleasure is pain, which can express itself as depression.
-Other effects include physical pain and depletion of essential vitamins and nutrients, which can lead to further depression.
+Other effects include physical pain which can lead to further depression.